ny83427/java-tutorial/chapter4/assignments.md

 :system-out Benzema shoots and...scores!
 Goal!
 :system-out Now the score is Real Madrid 1 : 0 Barcelona :system-out Messi fouls against Modric!
 Referee whistled!
-:system-out GameBoard paused for 30 seconds // Your program can sleep 30MS to simulate 30 seconds ......
+:system-out Game paused for 30 seconds // Your program can sleep 30MS to simulate 30 seconds ......
 :system-out The match ended with the score of Real Madrid 2:1 over Barcelona!
 ```

 ### Champion
-Text output is not straightforward and cool, can you design a simple user interface to visualize the soccer gameBoard?
+Text output is not straightforward and cool, can you design a simple user interface to visualize the soccer game?

 You can use squares of different colors to simulate players, a circle to simulate soccer ball.
 A black square for referee,
 two yellow square at each line for the linesman.